13 October 2024

 Multicellular Organisms

-According to Wikipedia, multicellular organisms probably appeared massively some 500 million years ago, during the Cambrian explosion.
-Thus, in terms of timespan, most of the Second Evolution has dealt with unicellular organisms (prokaryotes then eukaryotes).
-But rather suddenly, once the multicellular organisms appeared (the jury is still out how), it has flourished on Earth.
-We cannot talk of an advantage over the single cells (because unicellular still dominates the biomass), but rather a new feature that allowed diversification and new adaptive characteristics.
-All animals, vegetation and mushrooms are multicellular organisms.
-Cells are able to specialize (liver, lung, brain, muscle...) and they all cooperate in one singe individual.
+According to Wikipedia, multicellular organisms probably appeared in large numbers about 500 million years ago, during the Cambrian explosion.
+So, in terms of time, most of the Second Evolution has been dealing with single-celled organisms (prokaryotes, then eukaryotes).
+But suddenly, as soon as multicellular organisms appeared (the jury is still out on how), they flourished on Earth.
+We cannot speak of an advantage over unicellular organisms (because unicellular organisms still dominate the biomass), but rather of a new feature that allowed diversification and new adaptive traits.
+All animals, plants and fungi are multicellular organisms.
+Cells can specialise (liver, lung, brain, muscle...) and they all work together as a single individual.

 Division of labour

-It is just an analogy, but we see the general trend of human organisations, getting more specialised, as being similar.
-The division of labour is acting powerfully on the interaction between human beings.
+It is only an analogy, but we see the general trend of human organisations becoming more specialised as similar.
+The division of labour has a powerful effect on the way people interact.
 Small groups of people living in autarchy are disappearing.
-On the contrary, the interdependency of human beings keeps growing.
-The one working on steel making has no idea on how to take care of a tooth cavity.
-An estate agent has no idea on how transistors are used by engineers.
+On the contrary, human interdependence is increasing.
+A steelworker has no idea how to treat a cavity in his tooth.
+A real estate agent has no idea how transistors are used by engineers.

-The Third Evolution is about emerging organisms, making a large group of people to achieve some goals together.
-These organisms can be as simple as a family, or as complex as India, Coca-Cola Company or the Christian religion.
+The Third Evolution is the emergence of organisms that bring a large group of people together to achieve some goals.
+These organisms/institutions can be as simple as a family or as complex as India, the Coca-Cola Company or the Christian religion.

 People can gather in a stadium.
 They meet peacefully towards a common goal (enjoying some sport event).
 Harari mentioned that with monkeys it would be pandemonium.